 Before I will give my answer to this question, I will let us see more of what electric toothbrush is, since we all know what a manual toothbrush is all about.

 Classification of electric toothbrushes

 Electric brushes can be classified into 2 categories according to how their movement formation.
-The movement are vibration or rotation-oscillation.
-When using vibrating toothbrush, a brushing technique similar to that used with a manual toothbrush is recommended, whereas with rotating-oscillating brushes the recommend cleaning technique is to simply move the brush slowly from tooth to tooth.
-Electric toothbrush produces 3,000 to 7,500 brush stroke a minute.
+The movements are vibration or rotation-oscillation.
+When using a vibrating toothbrush, a brushing technique similar to that used with a manual toothbrush is recommended, whereas with rotating-oscillating brushes the recommend cleaning technique is to simply move the brush slowly from tooth to tooth.
+Electric toothbrush produces 3,000 to 7,500 brush strokes a minute.

 New Model with More Efficiency

-Presently there is a new development in the type of electric toothbrush which is named Ultrasonic toothbrush or sonic toothbrush which uses ultrasonic wave to clear the teeth.
-This type of toothbrush will produce 30,000 to 40,000 brush stroke a minute.
+Presently there is a new development in the type of electric toothbrush which is named Ultrasonic toothbrush or sonic toothbrush which uses ultrasonic waves to clean the teeth.
+This type of toothbrush will produce 30,000 to 40,000 brush strokes a minute.

-What we should know here is that, it is not the type of action of toothbrush or it correct usage that determine the effectiveness of a toothbrush, but it is determine by the condition of the brush head, which loses its effectiveness over time due to bristle breakdown and wear.
-Most manufacturers, as well as dental professionals, recommend that heads be changed every three to six months at minimum, or as soon as the brush head has visibly deteriorated.
+What we should know here is that it is not the type of action of toothbrush or it correct usage that determines the effectiveness of a toothbrush, but it is determined by the condition of the brush head, which loses its effectiveness over time due to bristle breakdown and wears.
+Most manufacturers, as well as dental professionals, recommend that heads be changed every three to six months at a minimum, or as soon as the brush head has visibly deteriorated.

 I hope you have found the answer you wanted from the whole of the article.